-Our adult early intervention service is the main access point for people wanting to contact adult social care services either about themselves or someone else.
-We provide support to people over the age of 18 who are in need of community care services.
+Our adult early intervention service remains the main access point for people wanting to contact adult social care services either about themselves or someone else.
+We provide support to people over the age of 18 who need community care services.

 Voluntary and community services

 The Autism Family Support Service is available to support clients remotely.
 They are sending out twice weekly newsletters with information on activities, learning, resources etc to their existing mailing list.

 Bromley Well are continuing to provide support by email or phone.
 To find out more, visit their website: www.bromleywell.org.uk.

 CASPA has launched a #CASPAstillstanding campaign.
 This includes:

 - Daily online content on their public Facebook page

 - Continuing contact with members

 - Online fundraising initiatives including quizzes and 'gigs'